syncfusion-content/blazor-docs/blazor/datagrid/pdf-export.md

 > By default, material theme is applied to exported PDF document.

-### How to customize header in exported document
+### PDF-exported grid cell customization

-PDF export provided an option to rotate the header text or cell contents in the exported document.
-This can be achieved by using the BeginCellLayout property of the [PdfExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.PdfExportProperties.html) class.
+Customize PDF-exported DataGrid header and content styles, such as changing the header and content text orientation, the font color, the width of the header and content text, and so on.
+This can be achieved by using the `BeginCellLayout` property of the [PdfExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.PdfExportProperties.html) class.

 The [PdfHeaderQueryCellInfoEvent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_PdfHeaderQueryCellInfoEvent) event can be used to customize the header content in the exported document.

-In the following demo, using the DrawString method from the Graphics you can rotate the header text.
+In the following demo, using the [DrawString](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html#Syncfusion_Pdf_Graphics_PdfGraphics_DrawString_System_String_Syncfusion_Pdf_Graphics_PdfFont_Syncfusion_Pdf_Graphics_PdfBrush_System_Drawing_PointF_) method from the [Graphics](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html) you can rotate the header text.

 ```cshtml
 @using Syncfusion.Blazor.Grids